bitkom-ev/mapplic-maps/readme.md

 ------------

-1. Unpack in the *modules* folder `/modules/contrib/` 1.1 remove files from:   /mapplic_maps/config/install andcopy to your /config/sync folder 1.2 and enable in `/admin/modules`
+1. Unpack in the *modules* folder `/modules/contrib/` 1.1 remove files from:   /mapplic_maps/config/install and copy to your /config/sync folder 1.2 and enable in `/admin/modules`

 #mapplic block has one dependency: "dynamic_entity_reference"

 2. Purchase! the mapplic jQuery here: https://www.mapplic.com/ and download ZIP file.
 Extract the ZIP-File: 'codecanyon-6275001-mapplic-custom-interactive-map-jquery-plugin.zip' (or similar) to subdir of the mapplic_maps module:  /modules/contrib/mapplic_maps/libraries/mapplic_maps/ /html/ is enough, no need for the /docs/ folder

-  2.1 When you like to use the prepared German map controller: Deutschland, Europa, Welt you should:
+  2.1 When you like to use the prepared German map controller: Bundesländer Deutschland, Europa, Welt you should: mapplic_maps\maps\data
+    - copy the /mapplic_maps/maps/data/bundeslaender.json to deutschland.json and translate the names
-    - copy the germany.json to deutschland.json and translate the names
+    - copy the /mapplic_maps/maps/data/germany.json to deutschland.json and translate the names
-    - copy the europe.json to europa.json and translate the names
+    - copy the /mapplic_maps/maps/data/europe.json to europa.json and translate the names
-    - copy the world.json to welt.json and translate the names
+    - copy the /mapplic_maps/maps/data/world.json to welt.json and translate the names

-  2.2 Do the same with the maps: germany.svg germany-mini.svg etc.
+  2.2 Do the same with the maps: modules\contrib\mapplic_maps\libraries\mapplic_maps\html\maps\germany.svg modules\contrib\mapplic_maps\libraries\mapplic_maps\html\maps\germany-mini.svg etc.

 3. In order to see data on any map you must import the config/sync files